 Just behind the Mill is the Lovers’ bridge, from which you can admire the Mill’s manor, a large white building with half-timberings.
 A very romantic view that has made hundreds of couples want to seal their love on this bridge.

 This itinerary ends at St. Brigid's Church only a few meters away to see what was most certainly our most beautiful discovery during our stay in Gdańsk.
-I refer to the amber altar of St. Brigid's church
+I refer to the amber altar of St. Brigid's church.

 The altar of this church is decorated with a sculpture that extends over 120 square meters, made of amber, gold and silver.
 The amber altar is said to have been built in recognition of the papacy of John Paul II who was Polish.
 In the center of the sculpture, the Virgin Mary wears a veil carved from rare white amber.
 Golden leaves climb from the floor to the stained glass windows of the church, offering a unique light show.
 A true hidden gem not to be missed!